okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-12-0/index.md

 - [Customize tokens returned from Okta with a static allow list](/docs/guides/customize-tokens-dynamic/dynamic-allowlist-org-as)

-Existing custom claims that use the `groupwhitelist` Profile property do not need to change.<!--OKTA-344317-->
+Existing custom claims that use the `groupwhitelist` Profile property don't need to change.<!--OKTA-344317-->

 ### New OAuth Administrator Roles API scopes